jeremyBanks/database/docs/rfcs/0003-initial.md

       May throw `DatabaseConnectorValidationError`.
 - `driver.Connector` interface
   - `.connect[Sync](): driver.Connection`
-    - Returns a new connection to the database.
+    - Returns an open connection to the database.

       May throw `DatabaseConnectivityError` or `DatabaseEngineError`.
 - `driver.Connection` interface